 The Licensing Committee considers the Council’s responsibilities under the Licensing Act 2003.

-The Licensing Committee has delegated consideration of applications for public licenses for premises to sell alcohol or to run entertainment events, such as live music etc. to its Licensing Panel.
+The Licensing Committee has delegated consideration of applications for public licences for premises to sell alcohol or to run entertainment events, such as live music etc. to its Licensing Panel.

 South Thames Gateway Building Control Partnership Committee